 Discussion

 The proposed workshop is aimed to update the worldwide radiocommunication plan (WWRCP, now updated as Maritime Radiocommunication Manual) maintained by DTEC and the worldwide radionavigation plan (WWRNP) maintained by ENG as well as provide the guidance to IALA members on this issue.
-In addition, since the decision of the introduction of VDES-R-mode is expected to be made at ITU World Radiocommunication Conference in 2031 and IMO will be needed to introduce it in the IMO instruments, i.e. Resolution A.1046(27) Worldwide radionavigation system, the workshop is also aimed to provide IALA views on the revision of this instrument.
+In addition, ITU decided to start the study on the introduction of VDES R-Mode and IMO will be needed to introduce it in the IMO instruments, i.e. Resolution A.1046(27) Worldwide radionavigation system, the workshop is also aimed to provide IALA views on the revision of this instrument.
+Furthermore, not only VDES, there are many technologies that can be used as both radiocommunication and radionavigation such as 5G, MF R-mode and the workshop will also cover such technologies.

 Considering the guidance developed by this workshop could be useful for especially the AtoN authorities in the WWA target countries, the co-hosts of the workshop should consult with WWA for their involvement in the workshop.